lucasrm25/Reinforcement-Learning/README.md

 Implementation of Monte Carlo ES to obtain the optimal policy and state-value function for blackjack.

-## Exercise 05 - Sarsa and Q-learning on the FrozenLake
+## Exercise 05 -TD learning - Sarsa and Q-learning

 Implementation of the SARSA (on-policy) and Q-learning (off-policy) algorithms to solve the FrozenLake environment

+## Exercise 06 - n-Step TD learning

+Implementation of n-step SARSA to solve the 8x8 Frozen lake environment

+## Exercise 07 - Function approximations and Eligibility traces

+Implementation of Q(λ) and SARSA(λ) with state-aggregation to solve the Mountain Car environment

 ## Exercise 99 - Policy Search